outpaddling/LPJS/README.md

    application to run.

 2. Containerizing software for no other reason than to work around a bad design or build system.
-This is often a strategy to avoid fixing the software and build system so that it will play nice with other software.
-The containers often contain ad hoc "cave-man" installs, and the container serves only to bundle the various components and prevent poorly designed applications from conflicting with each other.
+Containers are awesome, but like all technologies, often misused.
+Containerization is often a strategy to avoid fixing the software and build system so that it will play nice with other mainstream software.
+The containers often contain ad hoc "cave-man" installs, and the container serves only to bundle the various (often outdated) components and prevent poorly designed applications from conflicting with each other.
-   This system is extremely high-maintenance compared to maintaining a package for a package manager, where most dependencies are well-maintained by other contributors.
+   This approach is extremely high-maintenance compared to maintaining a package for a package manager, where most dependencies are well-maintained by other contributors.